CSIS-iLab/js-viz/journalism-iowa-storymap/README.md

-# japanrok-timeline
+# journalism-iowa-storymap
-To host the SPA for the Japan-ROK timeline
+To host the SPA for the Iowa Journalism Storymap